-At any one time, Bright Sparks welcomes over 100 enthusiastic kids from the very poorest families, all living in difficult circumstances.
+At any one time there are over 100 children at Bright Sparks, all from the very poorest families and living in difficult circumstances.

-Some have missed school altogether and start their primary education late, at Bright Sparks.
+Some missed school altogether and are starting their primary education late.
 Consequently, the ages in these primary classrooms range from 5-15 years.

-Bright Sparks students are from any religious or non-religious background, and some have special educational needs that we do everything we can to cater for at the school.
+Bright Sparks students are from any religious or non-religious background.
+Some have special educational needs that we do everything we can to cater for at the school.

-There are five primary teachers, one for each class, including the teaching Head, Rita Mohan.
-Between them they cover the state curriculum: Hindi, Punjabi, English, maths, science, computer skills and general studies.
-Just as challenging, they help the kids to help each other, to organise, to concentrate and even – to have fun!
+There are five class teachers, including the teaching Head, Rita Mohan.
+They cover the state curriculum: Hindi, Punjabi, English, maths, science, computer skills and general studies.
+Just as challenging, they help the children to help each other, to organise, to concentrate and even – to have fun!

-Tutors run an after-school homework club to support the older children and ex-Bright Sparks students who are at secondary school.
-These are kids who don’t have a place, or help, to do schoolwork at home.
+Tutors run the afternoon session to support the older children and ex-students who are at secondary school.
+This is especially important as these students don’t have a space, or help, to do schoolwork at home.

 Volunteer teachers hold individual and small-group lessons to help students who have additional needs.